-Not included: the quiz you skipped to get the species you wanted

-POKÉMON AS PCS 6
+Not included: the quiz you skipped to get the species you wanted POKÉMON AS PCS

 As wide and varied as human and Pokémon dynamics are, sometimes players want to explore other options.
-Maybe they want to be Meowth from Team Rocket, or maybe they want to change up the game's assumed structure and get creative, or more likely, they're a Pokémon Mystery Dungeon fan and they pressed Ctrl+F and typed "Playing as Pokémon" from the title page.
+Maybe they want to be Meowth from Team Rocket, or maybe they want to up the change game's assumed structure and get creative, or more likely, they're a Pokémon Mystery Dungeon fan and they pressed Ctrl+F and typed "Playing as Pokémon" from the title page.
 I respect it.
 If the game and GM allow it, here is a set of rules to allow players to play as one singular Pokémon, or a "PC Pokémon", in Pokeymanz.

-The character sheet for PC Pokémon can be found here!
+The character sheet for PC Pokémon can be found along with the main sheet here!

 THEIR OWN POKÉMON

 A PC Pokémon is almost always exceptional in some way.
 There are a few things that separate them from a run-of-the-mill Pokémon, in terms of how they play:

-- They cannot be caught in a Pokéball whether this means they are already technically registered under a trainer, they have too much force of will to be caught, or there is another story reason for this, they are never at risk of being forced to be a partner Pokémon. - They have their own Callings, like a trainer. - They have Wild Skills, which are akin to Trainer Attributes: Heart, Strength, Wisdom, and Acuity. - A PC Pokémon has Potential instead of Mastery. - A PC Pokémon is built similarly to a starter with the I Choose You!
+- They cannot be caught in a Pokéball whether this means they are already

+technically registered under a trainer, they

+have too much force of will to be caught,

+or there is another story reason for this,

+they are never at risk of being forced to be

+a partner Pokémon.

+- They have their own Callings, like a trainer.

+- They have Wild Skills: Heart, Strength, Wisdom, and Acuity.
+They roll these alongside their Moves like Trainer Attributes, and roll Wild Skills with a flat d6 when no Move is applicable.

+- A PC Pokémon has Potential instead of Mastery.

+- A PC Pokémon is built similarly to a starter with the I Choose You!
 Edge, boasting six Moves.
-However, they still take only three Wounds to knock out.
+However, they still take only three

+Wounds to knock out.

 - They experience the Shaken Status Condition instead of immediately taking Wounds. - They have the option of taking Edges and Hindrances with GM approval, with the same rules as trainer creation, and can take Pokémon Edges and Hindrances, unique to PC Pokémon.
 If a PC Pokémon is played in a party of human trainers, it is highly advised that they have some means of communicating clearly with the rest of the party.
-This could be psychic telepathy, the remarkable ability to use human speech at the expense of a Move slot or by taking the human-talk Edge detailed later in this section, or creative use of other more esoteric abilities.
+This could be psychic telepathy, the remarkable ability to use human speech at the expense of a Move slot or by taking the Human-Talk Edge detailed later in this section, or creative use of other more esoteric abilities.
 Another potential solution is to have at least one member of the trainers in the party have the ability to communicate with Pokémon, or for a plot contrivance to give all the party the ability to understand the PC Pokémon specifically.
 Pick whatever works best for your game.

-THE SHAKEN CONDITION

-Pokeymanz does away with Savage Worlds' Shaken condition for a very simple reason: a battle with a full or even partial team of Pokémon would take forever if they didn't go down quickly.
+THE SHAKEN CONDITION Pokeymanz does away with Savage Worlds' Shaken condition for a very simple reason: a battle with a full or even partial team of Pokémon would take forever if they didn't go down quickly.
 A PC Pokémon, however, has no team or teammates to send out, and thus must by necessity be more sturdy.
 When a PC Pokémon is struck with a blow that would normally inflict a Wound, they instead gain the Shaken status condition, as noted to the right, and are only Wounded if their Toughness is met while they are Shaken.
 A Critical Hit that would normally inflict two Wounds will inflict the Shaken Condition AND deal a Wound!
+Shaken